 Of all of the property assets that can be bought and sold in the world, mineral rights and royalties are one of the only ones that are unique to a few countries.
 Here in the United States, the acquisition of mineral rights can lead to extensive mineral royalty payments under the right oil and gas lease.

-While a hotel or motel requires frequent decision making for the continuous operation of the property, active mineral rights are a rarely-seen, yet a highly-desirable piece of many great investment portfolios.
+While a hotel or motel requires frequent decision-making for the continuous operation of the property, active mineral rights are a rarely-seen, yet a highly-desirable piece of many great investment portfolios.

 Hotels and motels have been around forever and will likely continue to function as a large chunk of commercial real estate property throughout the world.
 With this in mind, hotels and motels are bought and sold constantly, sometimes out of desperation and other times out of pure profit.

 Either way, when selling a motel or hotel, a 1031 exchange is great for quickly reinvesting your money with the least amount of capital losses in the process.
-In the United States, mineral rights and royalties should always be considered as a great opportunity for return on investment.
+In the United States, mineral rights and royalties should always be considerable as a great opportunity for return on investment.